Vigan City is the capital of Ilocos Sur Province in Region 1.

 Location –> Mid-section of the northwestern coast of Luzon Island within the province of Ilocos Sur (See map below)

-Neighboring Towns –> (From the north) Bantay, Santa, Caoayan, Santa Catalina
+Neighboring Towns –> (Clockwise from the north) Bantay, Santa, Caoayan, Santa Catalina

 Distance from Manila –> 407 km

 Major Products –> Rice, Vegetables, Poultry, Woven clothes, Ceramics, processed meat (Longganisa)

 People/Language –> Ilocano, Tagalog, English